 A regular cleanser does a good job of removing the day’s oil, sweat, and light product buildup but it’s not designed to fully break down waterproof makeup, long-wear foundation, or sunscreen with a high SPF or silicone base.
 If you’re relying on your regular cleanser to do all of that in one step, it’s likely leaving residue on your skin that builds up over time and contributes to clogged pores and dull texture.

 A double cleanse starting with an oil-based cleanser, micellar water, or dedicated makeup remover before your regular cleanser fully breaks down everything on the surface so your second cleanse can actually do its job.
 It doesn’t have to be elaborate.
 A gentle cleansing oil or balm followed by your usual gel or cream cleanser is enough to make a genuine difference, especially on days when you’ve worn sunscreen or makeup.
+The cleansing balm I use for the first step is Clinique Take The Day Off Cleansing Balm Makeup Remover it dissolves everything and rinses clean without any residue.

 Over-Exfoliating

-Exfoliation has had an intense moment in skincare culture over the last several years, and a lot of people came away from it with the idea that regular, strong exfoliation is the path to glowing skin.
-In moderate amounts, exfoliation genuinely helps it removes the surface buildup that makes skin look dull and helps active ingredients absorb more effectively.
-But it’s one of the easiest things to overdo.
+Exfoliation genuinely helps it removes the surface buildup that makes skin look dull and helps active ingredients absorb more effectively.
+But it’s one of the easiest things to overdo, and the signs are often mistaken for other problems.

 Applying Products in the Wrong Order